Abhi2000701/library_management_system/README.md

 ## Additional features:
 - Case insensitive search.
-- Search by title, author.
+- Search a book by title, author.
 - Automatically generates todays date to calculate the fine.